I love to share my years of experience working in my garden to help others better enjoy tending their own.

-Choosing the Planting Bed and Preparing the Soil
+Choose the Planting Bed and Prepare the Soil

 When planting your tulip bulbs, select a sunny location.
-Prepare the soil, if necessary, by incorporating ample organic matter.
-(Soil preparation is not always necessary if drainage is good.)
+If necessary, prepare the soil by incorporating ample organic matter.
+Soil preparation is not always necessary if drainage is good.

 Tulips strive in fast-draining soil that dries quickly.
 They do poorly in wet soil, as it can cause the bulb to rot.